marina601/scooter-circle/TESTING.md

   - I have also ensured when the new product is created the data recieved by the database is intiger by wrapping the value from the input field.
     - `"product_price": int(request.form.get("product_price"))`

+### Add Product Form Validation
+  - When testing and validating user input the custom validation was not showing up as expected.
+  - Fixed: using an alert:
+    - `oninvalid="alert('Please enter a scooter range using numerical value only!')"`
 ##### back to [content](#table-of-content)